continuum-web/MS2-Math-Quiz/README.md

 - Prettier: to beautify code
 - W3C HTML-validator: Used to find mistakes in my html code.
 - Jigsaw: Used to find mistakes in my CSS code.
+- Figma: Used to design the wireframe.
+- Visual studio code: used to write the code.

 ---